hellohaptik/docs_haptik/bot-configuration/webhooks.md

 If we cannot connect to your webhook or your server takes more than 5 seconds to return the response or returns non 2xx status code, then we will retry the request 6 times over the course of 60 minutes (Retry intervals: 5 seconds, 25 seconds, 125 seconds, 625 seconds, 1410 seconds, 1410 seconds).
 If a single webhook call is unsuccessful after the last attempt then it will be dropped and we will automatically disable the webhook.
-You can then visit the Haptik Dashboard to activate the webhook once more.
+Visit the Haptik Dashboard to activate the webhook once more.
 When the webhook is disabled, then new requests will be queued for a max duration of 60 minutes.
 During those 60 minutes, we will check if the webhook was enabled again 6 times (Retry intervals: 5 seconds, 25 seconds, 125 seconds, 625 seconds, 1410 seconds, 1410 seconds).
 If the webhook was enabled, then we will try to deliver the request.